 The five disciplines mentioned earlier are a start and a suggestion only, although I believe they are broad enough to cover the main requirements.

 Some people have a natural gift concerning human interaction, while others might need to work on it.
-I believe a solid background in theory and experience on the ground are perfect for evolving your skills.
+I believe a solid background in theory and experience on the ground is perfect for evolving your skills.